 In fact, I run everything through a single inbox, since having multiple inboxes via Facebook chat, LinkedIn chat, text, Basecamp, and other systems just creates more clutter.

-I archive most my emails right away because they are automated emails I get daily.
+I archive most of my emails right away because they are automated emails I get daily.

-I do everything I can to save time such as using boomerang, change settings to advance forward to the next email after I click archive, and delegating.
+I do everything I can to save time such as using Boomerang, changing settings to advance forward to the next email after I click archive, and delegating.

 I always boomerang out twice as long as the due date.
 This way I’m not getting more emails prematurely.
 For example, if a task is due in 2 days, I boomerang it out for 4 days, Hopefully, I get the email back before then, meaning it got taken care of in time.
 If I’m getting a lot of boomerangs back then something is wrong.

 Only use boomerang if you have to.
 If you can get something done right away, then do it.
 Always practice GTD first, unless you are delegating it out.

 You have to become a pro at Gmail in order to fully maximize your productivity.
 Unless you are only getting a few emails a day, you won’t be able to get through your emails if you don’t know how to use it.